-&lt;sup>10 Ibid.
+10 Ibid.

-- 6.29 The Questionnaire survey results indicated that there was very little support for constructing new homes for the elderly.
-Yarkhill already has a fairly large community of elderly people who appear to be settled in their current homes and have in some cases adapted them to suit their personal circumstances.
-Others would not plan to stay in Yarkhill if access to facilities became an issue for them but would seek to move to a larger less rural area where services were readily available locally.
-It would arguably be irresponsible to plan for homes specifically designed for the elderly with the knowledge that the necessary changes to infrastructure are unlikely to be viable in a community the size of Yarkhill. - 6.30 There was more support in the survey for affordable housing.
-Whilst the survey responses would not favour larger developments, some of those who have proposed smaller numbers of houses via the "call for sites" exercise have also stated an intention to include an affordable element which would be welcomed. - 6.31 However it should be recognised that the general trend is that the children who live in the community leave to follow education and careers elsewhere.
-It is unlikely that Yarkhill would ever be able to develop the type of employment that would attract large numbers of young people and for that reason any housing provision should be proportionate to the likely low demand but should at least provide some opportunity for young people from the area to afford a home in the Parish. - 6.32 The following Draft Policy provides an opportunity to guide new housing development in Newtown and Monkhide to help ensure it is sited and designed appropriately and provides the types of housing needed.
+- 6.31 There was more support in the survey for affordable housing.
+Whilst the survey responses would not favour larger developments, some of those who have proposed smaller numbers of houses via the "call for sites" exercise have also stated an intention to include an affordable element which would be welcomed. - 6.32 However it should be recognised that the general trend is that the children who live in the community leave to follow education and careers elsewhere.
+It is unlikely that Yarkhill would ever be able to develop the type of employment that would attract large numbers of young people and for that reason any housing provision should be proportionate to the likely low demand but should at least provide some opportunity for young people from the area to afford a home in the Parish. - 6.33 The following Policy provides an opportunity to guide new housing development in Newtown and Monkhide to help ensure it is sited and designed appropriately and provides the types of housing needed.

-Draft Policy Y3 Housing Development within the Settlement Boundaries of Newtown and Monkhide
+Policy Y3 Housing Development within the Settlement Boundaries of Newtown and Monkhide